Supermarine Spitfire Mk V

-With the exception of the first two variants of the Supermarine Spitfire (the Mk I and 2), it is a remarkable fact that the most used and, generally, the most successful variants of this fighter were those originally developed as ‘stop gap’ types.
-During WW2 it was not always possible to allow time fo development and production of the best aircraft, and under the pressure of combat conditions, short-cuts were inevitable.
+Except for the first two variants of the Supermarine Spitfire (the Mk I and 2), it is a remarkable fact that the most used and, generally, the most successful variants of this fighter were those originally developed as ‘stop gap’ types.
+During WW2 it was not always possible to allow time to development and production of the best aircraft, and under the pressure of combat conditions, short-cuts were inevitable.
 Such was the case with the Spitfire V.

 The first V to enter service, was delivered to No 92 Squadron early in December 1940.

 Only ninety-four of the variant VA with eight 0.303 Browning machine guns were produced, all others were VB armed with two 20 mm cannons and four machine guns.
 In the course of events the III was to be cancelled, and some special features of that version were incorporated into the Mk V, of which a total of 6,464 fighter versions were built between 1941 and 1943.